Knowledge Base

 • The authorization code is denied.

 • Authorization codes are random sets of letters and numbers, are case-sensitive, and may contain characters that would be mistaken for other characters.
-We advise copying and pasting the authorization code from the email we send rather than typing it into the new registrar's system.
+We advise copying and pasting the authorization code from the email we sent rather than typing it into the new registrar's system.

 • There is a 30-day transfer lock on the Domain Name.